Let's Dance (German TV series): Judging panel

 The judges in season one were Michael Hull, Markus Schöffl, Katarina Witt and Joachim Llambi.
 In season two Ute Lemper replaced Katarina Witt.
 The judges in season three were Harald Glööckler, Peter Kraus, Isabel Edvardsson and Joachim Llambi.
 In season four Roman Frieling replaced Peter Kraus and Motsi Mabuse replaced Isabel Edvardsson.
 In season five Maite Kelly replaced Harald Glööckler.
 From season six onwards, the judges are Jorge González, Motsi Mabuse and Joachim Llambi.
 Dieter Bohlen filled in for Ute Lemper for the season 2 final.
-Joachim Llambi was replaced by Rúrik Gíslason in the season 15 opening show.
+Joachim Llambi was replaced by Rúrik Gíslason in the season 15 launch show.